Make a donation

-Agriculture is the sole source of revenue for the vast majority of people in Grand-Bois.
+As is the case for most of Haiti’s population, agriculture is the sole source of revenue for the vast majority of people living in Grand-Bois.
 Field crops, primarily edible beans and corn, are grown in the most fertile parts of the region.
 Farmers also produce a variety of other crops and raise livestock to diversify revenue sources.
-There is little economic activity or employment outside of agriculture.

 Microfinance & Tailored-Lending